hokorobi/numbers.vim/bundle/vim-taglist/README.markdown

 ## Introduction

 This plugin is a fork of Yegappan Lakshmanan's TagList plugin.
+The majority of the plugin source codes have been completely rewritten using new VimScript features provided by the latest version of Vim.

-The plugin provides an overview of the structure of the programming language files and enables you to efficiently browse through source code files for various programming languages.
+The plugin provides an overview of the structure of the programming language files and enables users to efficiently browse through source code files for various programming languages.

 For more information about using this plugin, after installing the taglist plugin, use the `:help taglist` command.